windmill-labs/windmilldocs/docs/reference.md

 Strategies can also be combined, in which case, the linear strategy (regular intervals) will be applied first, followed by the exponential back-off strategy.

+The retries are tried when a step errors, until there are no retries attempt left, in which case the flow either pass the error to the [error handler](#error-handlers) if any, or fail the flow itself if no error handler.

 ## Input Transform